grimreaper/cpython/Doc/using/windows.rst

 In some cases, a version qualifier can be included in a command to dictate which version of Python will be used by the command.
 A version qualifier starts with a major version number and can optionally be followed by a period ('.') and a minor version specifier.
-If the minor qualifier is specified, it may optionally be followed by "-32" to indicate the 32-bit implementation of that version be used.
+Furthermore it is possible to specifiy if a 32 or 64 bit implementation shall be enforced by adding "-32" or "-64".
+Please notice that "-64" (in contrary to "-32") and the variant "major-bits" (without specifiying a minor) are available only since Python Launcher 3.7 or newer.

 For example, a shebang line of ``#!python`` has no version qualifier, while ``#!python3`` has a version qualifier which specifies only a major version.